Client

 Implement and Invoke Decision Tree

-• Use decision tree logic to determine which verification results are valid.
+Use a decision tree to determine which verification results are valid.

 import time